This Can Help Light Sleepers Make It Through The Night, Every Night

 Already addressed these factors and still have trouble staying asleep?
 It could be lingering worries from the day that are keeping you from restorative rest.

-Research shows that when we're holding on to too much stress at night, our sympathetic nervous system is activated.
+Research shows that when we're holding on to too much stress at night, our sympathetic nervous system is activated1.
 That's the one responsible for our fight-or-flight response, and it sends a signal to the rest of the body to produce stimulating hormones like adrenaline, norepinephrine, and cortisol.
 Not exactly a recipe for peaceful, steady sleep.

-Where magnesium+ comes in.
+Where sleep support+ comes in.

 The product's main ingredient, magnesium glycinate, is a combination of magnesium and the amino acid glycine.
 Rountree explains that this mineral can help people not only fall asleep but stay asleep, due to the way it interacts with the body's nervous system.*